aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/one-dimensional-barcode-types/one-dimensional-code-93-configuration/_index.md

 ## Step 1: Set the Directory Path

-Before we create the Code 93 barcode, we should specify the directory where we want to save the generated barcode images.
-Replace "Your Directory Path" with the path to your desired directory.
+Define where the generated barcode image will be saved.
+Replace the placeholder with a valid folder on your machine.

 ```csharp
 string path = "Your Directory Path";
 ```

-## Step 2: Create a One-Dimensional Code 93 Barcode
+## Step 2: Create a One‑Dimensional Code 93 Barcode

-Now, let's create a one-dimensional Code 93 barcode using Aspose.BarCode for .NET.
-We'll configure the barcode with specific parameters.
+Instantiate a `BarcodeGenerator` with the `Code93Extended` type and the data you want to encode.

 ```csharp
 BarcodeGenerator gen = new BarcodeGenerator(EncodeTypes.Code93Extended, "CODE");
 ```

-In the code above, we're initializing a BarcodeGenerator object with the barcode type set to "Code93Extended" and the data we want to encode as "CODE."

-## Step 3: Enable Checksum
+## Step 3: Enable Checksum (Optional)

-By default, Code 93 barcodes include a checksum value for data integrity.
-You can enable or disable this feature as per your requirements.
-In this example, we enable the checksum.
+Code 93 includes a checksum by default.
+You can toggle it using the `IsChecksumEnabled` property.

 ```csharp
 gen.Parameters.Barcode.IsChecksumEnabled = EnableChecksum.Yes;
 ```

-## Step 4: Save the Barcode Image
+## Step 4: Save the Barcode Image (Save Barcode PNG)

-Now that we've configured the barcode, it's time to generate and save it as an image in the specified directory.
-In this case, we're saving it as a PNG image.
+Generate the image and save it as a PNG file in the folder you specified earlier.

 ```csharp
 gen.Save($"{path}OneCSCode93WithChecksum.png", BarCodeImageFormat.Png);
 ```

-## Step 5: Handling Exceptions
+## Step 5: Handling Exceptions – Generating Without a Checksum

-In some situations, you may want to generate a Code 93 barcode without a checksum.
-In such cases, you need to handle exceptions.
-Here's how you can do it:
+If you need to create a barcode **without** a checksum, you must handle potential exceptions that may arise.

 ```csharp
 try